chaaz/versio/docs/chains.md

 the new core library with the new library.

 But then, maybe you have a top-level application that uses your core lib.
-You'll do the same thing: change the core version in your dependency list to match, bump the app's own version, and re-release it.
+You'll do the same thing: change the core version in your app's dependency list to match, bump the app's own version, and re-release it.

 Of course, once you do _that_, you might also have a Helm chart that